Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 One of the able seamen, Einar Larsen, who had been at the helm when the torpedo hit had a badly injured thigh.
 He was covered up and taken care of as best they could.
 Before noon on the 9th they were spotted by a Flying Fortress aircraft, which circled around the boat a few times and threw down a box containing First Aid articles, as well as misc. other items that they were unable to pick up.
 After a while their feet swelled up in spite of massaging them and many were in a lot of pain.

-In the morning of the 18th at around 7:30 in the morning they were picked by the corvette HMS Borage (K-120).
+At around 7:30 in the morning of the 18th, they were picked up by the corvette HMS Borage (K-120).
 There was no doctor on board, but they were treated by the ship's deacon and given the best of care.
-Borage then altered course to meet up with another corvette which had a doctor on board, and 3 of Jamaica's men whose injuries were the most severe were transferred there, to be taken to Gibraltar as quickly as possible.
-Borage, meanwhile, met up with, and joined a convoy en route to England, and the remaining survivors arrived Plymouth on March 26, then continued to London the next day.
+Borage then altered course to meet up with another corvette which had a doctor on board, and 3 of Jamaica's men whose injuries were the most severe were transferred there in order to be taken to Gibraltar as quickly as possible.
+Borage, meanwhile, met up with, and joined a convoy en route to the U.K., and the remaining survivors arrived Plymouth on March 26, then continued to London the next day.

-* I don't know whether Trojer was the kind of man capable of such behaviour, but naturally, this report was utilized in British propaganda as proof of the fact that German U-boats practised a kind of warfare that must be termed criminal.
-(One of the witnesses at the hearings had heard that it was common practice of the U-boats to cruise around among survivors in the water, killing them with the propellers.
+* I don't know whether Trojer was the kind of man capable of such behaviour, but naturally, this report was utilized in British propaganda as "proof" of the fact that German U-boats practised a kind of warfare that must be termed criminal.
+(One of the witnesses at the hearings had heard that it was common practice of the U-boats to cruise around among survivors in the water, killing them with their propellers.
 There were probably all kinds of rumours going around about U-boats in those days, putting fear and hatred into the seamen).
-The most likely explanation is probably that the U-boat had difficulties maneuvering inbetween the debris, boats and swimming people.
-One witness, Able Seaman Henriksen admits when questioned that it was possible that their shipmates had simply drifted further away after a while and therefore could not be heard anymore.
-Additionally, some of them did not have their lifevests on.
-Also, in Odd Ernstsen's own statement the term "thrown into the sea" was altered to "the U-boat's captain said he could jump into the sea again", which he did, then swam over to the starboard lifeboat.
+The most likely explanation is probably that the U-boat had difficulties maneuvering in between the debris, boats and swimming people.
+One witness, Able Seaman Henriksen, admits when questioned that it was possible that his shipmates had simply drifted further away after a while and, therefore, could not be heard anymore.
+Also, some of them did not have their lifevests on.
+Additionally, in Odd Ernstsen's own statement the term "thrown into the sea" was altered to "the U-boat's captain said he could jump into the sea again", which he did, then swam over to the starboard lifeboat.
 He further stated that he was never inside the U-boat, only in the conning tower.
 He had seen nothing that could identify the boat, but had heard from others that there was a black cat painted on it.

-The gunner's report further states that Gunner Thorbjørn O. Olsen, Gunner Larsen and Gunner Eliassen were in the aft messroom when the torpedo hit, while Gunner Gunnar Hellerud was on lookout duty on the bridge.
-Gunner Olaf Olsen was in bed and Gunner Anton Johansen was also in his cabin.
+The gunner's report mentioned above further states that Gunner Thorbjørn O. Olsen, Gunner Larsen and Gunner Eliassen were in the aft messroom when the torpedo hit, while Gunner Gunnar Hellerud was on lookout duty on the bridge.
+Gunner Olaf Olsen was in bed (see also this guestbook message) and Gunner Anton Johansen was also in his cabin.
 Th.
 O. Olsen jumped into the sea and was able to get into a damaged lifeboat, while Larsen, O. Olsen and Eliassen launched the gig and managed to get into it.

 A total of 21 had died, including Captain Bergan.
-1st Mate Samson Myrdal was believed to have been in the motor boat which initially went down with the suction when Jamaica sank, while 3rd Mate Charles Berg was on duty on the bridge when the torpedo hit.
+1st Mate Samson Myrdal was believed to have been in the motorboat which initially went down with the suction when Jamaica sank, while 3rd Mate Charles Berg was on duty on the bridge when the torpedo hit.
 The latter had been seen floating in the water with half his face gone.
 Those who had been on duty in the engine room, namely 4th Engineer (assistant) Arne Nilsen, Mechanic Erik Gulbrandsen and Electrician Thorleif Sedolfsen were assumed killed instantly during the explosion.
-1st Engineer Rolf Larsen had not been feeling well that morning and had probably gone to bed before the accident happened.
-Gunner Thor Hauff Thorsen, who had been on gun duty, had placed himself on the raft on No. 3 hatch, but the raft got jammed under the beams and Thorsen died.
+1st Engineer Rolf Larsen had not been feeling well that morning and had probably gone to bed before the attack occurred.
+Gunner Thor Hauff Thorsen, who had been on gun duty, had placed himself on the raft on No. 3 hatch, but the raft got jammed under the beams and he died.

 Crew List: